trebeljahr/trebeljahr.com/_booknotes/from-bacteria-to-bach-and-back.md

 #### Chapter Summary:

-Language is a necessity for humans, infants pay close attention to words, repeating sounds and learning a language by reinforcement entirely on their own.
+Language is a necessity for humans, infants pay close attention to words, repeating sounds and learning a language by reinforcement entirely on their.
 Our brains are designed that way to bootstrap language.
 Phonemes make the information in words available, by essentially digitizing and tokenizing it.
 The infinite variability of vocal chords is reduced to a few sounds that are recognized easily.
 This allows for mutations in words to accumulate (hence language can evolve over time).
 The purpose of words is to replicate, they underlie evolutionary pressure because of that, only useful words get replicated.
 This way reasons can start to invade human brains together with words, evolving comprehension.

 ### Chapter 10 - The Meme's Eye Point of View